MyCuteGuineaPig/Leetcode/Bit Manipulation/bitset summary.md

     return count;
 }
 ```
-Application
+Application</br>
-Repeated DNA Sequences
+__Repeated DNA Sequences__</br>
 All DNA is composed of a series of nucleotides abbreviated as A, C, G, and T, for example: "ACGAATTCCG".
 When studying DNA, it is sometimes useful to identify repeated sequences within the DNA.
-Write a function to find all the 10-letter-long sequences (substrings) that occur more than once in a DNA molecule.
+Write a function to find all the 10-letter-long sequences (substrings) that occur more than once in a DNA molecule.</br>
-For example,
+For example,</br>
-Given s = "AAAAACCCCCAAAAACCCCCCAAAAAGGGTTT",
+Given s = "AAAAACCCCCAAAAACCCCCCAAAAAGGGTTT",</br>
 Return: \["AAAAACCCCC", "CCCCCAAAAA"].

 ```C++